SampleUserD/DSLanguage.Framework/README.md

 # How to download and configure this package
 - Go to folder with your project
 - Open terminal in this directory
-- Type `npm i typescript`
+- You need to download typescript.
+Just type `npm i typescript` into terminal
-- After downloading, type `tsc --build .`
+- After downloading, type `tsc --build .` into terminal
-- Enjoy!

 ___